Sparse Lerner operators in infinite dimensions: Preliminary results and notations

 In this section, we include a couple of auxiliary lemmas about scalar-valued weights, which will be of crucial in the proof of \thmref{SpL2W}.
-Our first result is borrowed from Lemma 4.3 in \cite{NPTV17}, which essentially allow us to reduce estimates of operator-valued weights to scalar-weights.
-For the readers convenience, we include the proof.
+The following result is essentially borrowed from Lemma 4.3 in \cite{NPTV17} and will later allow us to reduce estimates of operator-valued weights to scalar-weights.